awsdocs/amazon-eks-user-guide/doc_source/calico.md

 **Note**
 Calico is not supported when using Fargate with Amazon EKS\.
+Calico adds rules to `iptables` on the node that may be higher priority than existing rules that you've already implemented outside of Calico\.
+Consider adding existing `iptables` rules to your Calico policies to avoid having rules outside of Calico policy overridden by Calico\.

 **To install Calico on your Amazon EKS Linux nodes**